amrelabbasy11/Sealedsecrets-Auto-Reencrypt/README.md

   - new-cert.pem: The new public key used to lock up your secrets again during the re-encryption process in Jenkins.
   - private-key.pem: Possibly a key used for managing the main secret key (master.key) or other security tasks.
   - public-cert.pem: Similar to private-key.pem, likely involved in managing the security keys.
-  - reencrypt.sh: A script you might run manually to help with the re-encryption, similar to what Jenkins does automatically
+  - reencrypt.sh: A script you might run manually to help with the re-encryption, similar to what Jenkins does automatically.

+## Dependencies
+  - Kubernetes Cluster: To run the Sealed Secrets controller and deploy the re-encrypted secrets.
+  - Sealed Secrets Controller: Installed in the Kubernetes cluster to manage SealedSecret resources.
+  - kubeseal CLI: Used in the Jenkins pipeline (and potentially reencrypt.sh) to fetch the certificate and seal/re-encrypt secrets.
+  - Argo CD: Managing the deployment of Sealed Secrets configurations.
+  - Jenkins: Automation server to run the pipeline.
+  - Git: For version control of your configurations and the Jenkinsfile.
+  - AWS CLI and Credentials: (Based on your Jenkinsfile) For interacting with your AWS EKS cluster.

+## Jenkinsfile Pipeline